KatCruick/portfolio/TASKS.md

 # Tasks

+- [ ] Fix the fact that you can't currently have more than one collapsible section working per page

 - [ ] Get deploy workflow working

   We can't use Vercel's deploy hooks to deploy the website, as Vercel will not automatically deploy commits from a git author who is not the owner of the Vercel project.
 Instead we need to set up a GitHub Action that will trigger a new deploy on Vercel whenever a commit is pushed to the `main` branch.